 “What’s with this?”
-I say to my husband who’s sitting next to me in the driver’s seat of our rented Chevy.
+I say to my husband who’s sitting next to me in the driver’s seat of our rented Chevy en route to Santa Fe.
 “I thought we’d be escaping this white stuff.”

 Although not crooning like Buble, I had ironically suggested this very idea to him a few weeks earlier.

 “Let’s ditch BC’s wet west coast and take off for some higher and drier ground.
 Santa Fe would fit the bill.”

 I had heard that this New Mexico destination at 7,000 feet boasted 300 days of annual sunshine and only 14 inches of precipitation.
 What were the odds we’d be rained on, let alone see snow?

 Fortunately, unlike our Vancouver home base, the temperature patterns in this high desert oasis change on a dime.
 By the time we check our map and highlight a few must-sees, the wall of cloud has dissipated giving way to glorious Santa Fe rays.

 Like the weather, change is no stranger to this culture-loving capital.
 We sauntered around the Railyard, a modern upbeat addition that fringes the city’s classic core and browse through the cluster of galleries that lure the more contemporary crowd.

 The fifty-acre plot is anchored by SITE Santa Fe, a warehouse-style venue that represents internationally-renowned artists.

 A short walk away is the upscale Sanbusco Market, hosting twenty-five chichi shops.
 And on Tuesdays and Saturdays, anything homegrown and organic can be picked up in the popular Farmer’s Market.